-To set the prescription setting:
+To set the Prescription Setting:

-On the Clinician's Settings screen, touch Ventilation Settings.
+On the Clinician's Setting screen, touch Ventilation Settings.

 - On the Ventilation Settings screen, touch the box beside the setting you want to change. - Touch the Up arrow to increase the value in the box or the Down arrow to decrease it.
 Pressing and holding an arrow button will continue to increase or decrease the value. - Repeat steps 2 and 3 for each setting you want to change, and then press OK. - In the message asking if the settings are OK, touch CONFIRM.
+NOTE: Changes to settings only take effect when you touch CONFIRM.

 NOTE: An "Incompatible Settings" message appears when the PEEP or Volume setting is incompatible to maintain clinical settings.
 Touch OK and then re-evaluate and readjust the Volume, PEEP, or I-Time setting in the Ventilation Settings screen.
-For more information, see ""Incompatible Settings" Message" on page 65.
+For more information, see ""Incompatible Settings" Message" on page 68.